Beyond the smile: how emoji use has evolved in the workplace

 Our survey reveals that the following emoji are particularly susceptible to misinterpretation:

-- 🍑 While a historically flirty emoji in some countries, 🍑 was interpreted literally by 71% of respondents in Korea, while only 9% saw its NSFW (‘not safe for work’) meaning.
-Similarly, 56% of Chinese respondents think 🍆 means the actual fruit.
+- 🍑 While a historically flirty emoji in some countries, :peach: was interpreted literally by 71% of respondents in Korea, while only 9% saw its NSFW (“not safe for work”) meaning.
+Similarly, 56% of Chinese respondents think :eggplant: means the literal fruit.

-As Hope Wilson, learning and curriculum manager at Duolingo, who has a Ph.D. in Slavic linguistics, says, ‘With virtual communication – especially work-related conversations over Slack – people from various countries and cultures, with different emoji styles and expectations, need emoji to help convey subtle meanings in real-time, often high-stakes, situations.
-Emoji communication breakdowns happen for the same reasons as all language breakdowns.’
+As Hope Wilson, the learning and curriculum manager at Duolingo, who has a doctorate in Slavic linguistics says, “With virtual communication—especially work-related conversations over Slack—people from various countries and cultures, with different emoji styles and expectations, need emoji to help convey subtle meanings in real-time, often high-stakes, situations.
+Emoji communication breakdowns happen for the same reasons as all language breakdowns.”

 For distributed teams, an emoji is worth a dozen words